-Our office is thrilled to announce an ambitious street tree plan for District 33!
-We are committing to plant 3,400 new street trees, so that every viable street tree location is filled across our community, and we will strive to ensure street trees across our community are well cared for!
+Our office is thrilled to be implementing an ambitious street tree plan for every neighborhood in District 33!
+We are filling every viable street tree location across our community, and we will strive to ensure street trees across our community are well cared for and healthy in order to have maximal benefits for our neighborhoods.

 When I talk to experts about fighting back against climate change - the solution I hear most often is surprisingly simple: trees.
 Improving and stewarding our tree canopy is one of the most consequential ways we can lower urban heat and protect our health in the face of this climate crisis.
 Moreover, a healthy tree canopy has a huge number of other environmental, social, biodiversity and economic benefits.

-Here’s how we can realize these benefits together:
+Here’s how we are working realize these benefits together:

 Plant More Trees!